liborty/rstats/README.md

 Our treatment of multidimensional sets of points (vectors) is constructed from the first principles.
 Some original concepts, not found elsewhere, are introduced and implemented here:

+* `median correlation`- in one dimension (1d), our `mediancorr` method is to replace *Pearson's correlation*.
+We define *median correlation*  as cosine of an angle between two zero median vectors (instead of Pearson's zero mean vectors).

-* `gmedian` - fast multidimensional (geometric) median algorithm.
+* `gmedian` - fast multidimensional geometric median (gm) algorithm.

-* `madgm` - generalisation of robust data spread estimator known as 'MAD' in 1d (median of absolute deviations from median), to multiple dimensions (nd).
+* `madgm` - generalisation of robust data spread estimator known as 'MAD' (median of absolute deviations from median),  from 1d to nd.

+* `contribution` - of a point to an nd set.
+Defined as gm displacement if the point was removed.
+Related to the  inverse radius but not always the same, as the positions of  other points are taken into account.

 * `comediance` - instead of covariance (matrix).
 It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
 Thus *zero median vectors* are replacing *zero mean vectors* in covariance calculations.

-* `median correlation`- in one dimension (1d), our `mediancorr` method is to replace *Pearson's correlation*.
-We define *median correlation*  as cosine of an angle between two zero median vectors (instead of Pearson's zero mean vectors).

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*